hermangroup/docs/votingnodes/setup.rst

 Setup a Voting Node
 ==========================================

-*** Voting Nodes are NOT active yet, please wait for further notice before attempting to setup your voting node ***

 Setting up a voting node requires a basic understanding of how to use a computer, as well as an ability to follow instructions closely.

 Before you begin